SAR-mango/SinESC/README.md

-# \*Update
-I have been very busy with school recently, but I will dedicate all my time to this project starting mid June.
-I have some big changes planned.
-Hopefully this thing will be working well by the end of August.
-I'll try to solidify the software side of things by then as well.

-Here is a brief list of the changes I will be making:
+# Current State of the Project (January 2022)
+I haven't been able to build any prototypes for the past year due to the ongoing chip shortage, but here is a list of changes I had planned to make:

-- Switch to HDI PCB (this has numerous benefits which I will write about later)
+- Switch to HDI PCB
-- Switch to a gate driver from TI (TMC6100 is *extremely* unreliable)
+- Switch to discrete half-bridge gate drivers
-- Switch to STM32G431 MCU (better performance for same cost, also available in a QFN package unlike the STM32F303CBT7)
+- Switch to a variant of the STM32G4 MCU
-- Switch to modern 3.3x3.3mm MOSFETs with low gate charge, same 40V Vds, similar Rdson, and high avalanche energy rating (smaller boards, simpler routing)
+- Switch to modern 3.3x3.3mm MOSFETs with low gate charge, same 40V Vds, similar Rdson, and high avalanche energy rating
-- Switch to integrated op-amps for current sensing (general simplification of design, reduced part count, smaller boards)
+- Switch to integrated op-amps for current sensing

+These changes mostly improve simplicity and robustness, and will make it easier to develop a 4-in-1 version of SinESC after the single version is fully complete.
+I haven't made these changes yet because I am waiting to see what parts are available once the appropriate STM32 microcontrollers are in stock.
+As of now, SinESC successfully spins motors with > 90% efficiency, but there are reliability concerns with the TMC6100 gate driver.
+Also, some software work is required to add DSHOT support.
+Finally, a more long-term goal is to develop a self-tuning application integrated with Betaflight that can be run to optimize SinESC for a specific motor.

 # Overview
-SinESC (pronounced "sign ESC," namesake being the sine wave) is an electronic speed controller (ESC) that supports full sinusoidal control of tri-phase brushless DC motors used by RC drone and wing pilots.
+SinESC (pronounced "sign ESC," namesake being the sine wave) is an electronic speed controller (ESC) that supports full sinusoidal control of three-phase brushless DC motors used by RC drone pilots.

-There are two versions of SinESC.
-Wing Edition, for fixed-wing aircraft, and Multi Edition, for multirotors:
-- Wing Edition supports CAN and standard PWM control signals.
-CAN is intended for Pixhawk users, and standard PWM is for direct connection to an RC receiver.
-- Multi Edition communicates with a flight controller though SinWire, a custom 1-wire protocol that enables configuration, firmware updates, and speed control all through one wire.
-SinWire support will be added to Betaflight soon.
-It aims to match or exceed the update rate of DSHOT600.

 The real-life dimensions of the PCBs pictured below are 15x30mm.
 ![Multi Edition v2.3C Top](https://raw.githubusercontent.com/SAR-mango/SinESC/master/Multi%20Edition/SinESC-Multi/Exported%20Files/3D%20Render%20Front.jpg)
 ![Multi Edition v2.3C Bottom](https://raw.githubusercontent.com/SAR-mango/SinESC/master/Multi%20Edition/SinESC-Multi/Exported%20Files/3D%20Render%20Back.jpg)

 # Features & Specifications*
-- **> 97% efficiency (up to 40% longer flight)**
+- 90% efficiency (up to 40% longer flight)
-- **Smoother flight**
+- Smooth flight
-- Quieter operation
+- Quiet operation
 - Bus voltage monitoring for power measurement and under-voltage protection
-- 60kHz PWM frequency—with sinusoidal control, PWM frequency hardly affects torque and smoothness.
-30kHz and above feel the same.
-Consequently, 60kHz was selected as it offered maximum efficiency.
 - Broken-out and labeled debug pins for hackers
-- **3-6S Li-po batteries supported (minimum 10V, maximum 28V supply voltage)**
+- 3–6S Li-po battery support
-- **Maximum 40A continuous, 50A burst current draw (5 seconds)**
+- Maximum 30A continuous, 40A burst current draw
-  - With the greatly-increased efficiency of SinESC, peak motor currents will be *significantly* lower than before (at a given throttle/thrust level).
-This does NOT mean your motors run weaker.
-They are just more efficient.
+  - With the greatly-increased efficiency of SinESC, peak motor currents will be significantly lower than before (at a given throttle/thrust level).
+This does NOT mean your motors produce less power—they are just more efficient.
   - Over-current protection takes advantage of comparators embedded in the microcontroller and triggers immediately at 55A.

 \*Several of the above specifications are currently only theoretical; they have not been confirmed with measurements.
 This page will be updated immediately when any specification changes or is confirmed.